iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 Hello, world!
 -------------

-Here's the quickest and easiest way to execute a small computation on an IQM quantum computer and to check that things are set up correctly:
+Here's the quickest and easiest way to execute a small computation on an IQM quantum computer and check that things are set up correctly:

 1. Download the `bell_measure.py example file <https://github.com/iqm-finland/qiskit-on-iqm/tree/main/examples/bell_measure.py>`_